zhangjinshui-nerveee/zhangjinshui-nerveee.github.io/_posts/blogs/2022-01-09-eportfolio.md

 <p class="meta">09 Jan 2022 - Durham</p>

-This website is going to be a complementary of my cv.
-As I have only very limited space in my cv for my research and projects, some of them may lose the technical or interesting part.
-I decided to complete these materials on this website, include demonstrations as well as stories (comedy or tragedy) behind all these "achievements" on my cv.
-Meanwhile, I can't be a real person on cv, I doubt that any one could.
-Therefore, I will also share some of my thoughts on work and real life, like this one.

 This website will provide the following information.
 - Introduction to my projects.
 I will use as few jargons as possible for a general audience.
 - Explanation of my publications.
 Different from my published papers, I will try to introduce every paper straight to their point.